Student Leaders Program

 Application Timeline

-Applications will be accepted starting on October 19, 2022.
-Applications are due on December 19, 2022 at 23:59 GMT for the following countries; Algeria, Bahrain, Egypt, Iraq, Jordan, Libya, Morocco, Syria, Tunisia, West Bank and Gaza, and Yemen.
+Applications will be accepted starting on October 18, 2023.
+Applications are due on January 3, 2024 at 23:59 GMT for students from Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Qatar, Syria, Tunisia, West Bank and Gaza, and Yemen.
+Applications from Israel are due on January 24, 2024 at 23:59 GMT.

 Want to learn more?